ifrunistuttgart/symbolic-satellite-aerodynamics/README.md

 ```

 ## Add to path
-To make sure the toolbox is on the Matlab Path there are three options:
+To ensure the toolbox is on the Matlab path, choose one of the following:
-- Each time you open this repo in Matlab, double click on `Symbolicvleoaerodynamics.prj` **or** (recommended)
+- Each time you open this repo in Matlab, double-click `Symbolicvleoaerodynamics.prj` (recommended) **or**
 - make sure the `+saero` folder in available on the Matlab path **or**
-- simply run
+- run
 ```matlab
 openProject('.')
 ```